SanchakGarg/3DPrintingDocumentation/Introduction and Orcaslicer.md

             Printer Dashboard we use is called `fluidd`.
 It provides a user-friendly interface for managing your 3D printer.
 It offers real-time monitoring of printing progress, temperatures, and control over various settings.

-            Below is an image of the printer
+            Below is an image of the printer dashboard or `fluidd`.

             ![Fluidd](./Images/Fluidd-1.png)
             ![Fluidd](./Images/Fluidd-2.png)